int128/docker-manifest-create-action/README.md

 ## Migration from V1 to V2

-Since v2, this action does not support the `suffixes` input.
+This action no longer supports the `suffixes` input.
 You need to set an image URI with a digest or tag.
 If you use docker/build-push-action, you can construct an image URI from the outputs as follows: